stanley-fork/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

    tau(m; i) >= 0
    ```

-   * Input: state `m` and an index `i` for a node or small region in the grid.
+   Input: state `m` and an index `i` for a node or small region
-   * Output: a nonnegative scalar representing local cognitive tension density.
-This can be interpreted as load, conflict, or unresolved commitments carried by that region.
+   Output: a nonnegative scalar describing local cognitive load, conflict, or unresolved commitment.

-2. Integration across a cut
+2. Integration loss across a cut

    ```txt
    I_cut(m; C) >= 0
    ```

-   * Input: state `m` and a cut set `C` of nodes and edges.
+   Input: state `m` and a cut set `C` of nodes and edges
-   * Output: an effective scalar that summarizes how much information flow or control capacity would be lost if the cut were removed.
+   Output: a nonnegative scalar summarizing how much effective flow or controllability is lost if `C` is removed.
-   * High `I_cut` indicates that the cut separates regions that together form a strongly integrated unit.

 3. Recurrence depth